onzfonz/comp227/src/content/7/en/part7e.md

 ![caniuse chart showing websockets not usable by all yet](../../images/7/31ea.png)

-Instead of directly using the WebSocket API, it is advisable to use the [Socket.io](https://socket.io/) library, which provides various <i>fallback</i> options in case the browser does not have full support for WebSockets.
+Instead of directly using the WebSocket API, it is advisable to use the [Socket.io](https://socket.io/) library, which provides various **fallback** options in case the browser does not have full support for WebSockets.

 In [part 8](/en/part8), our topic is GraphQL, which provides a nice mechanism for notifying clients when there are changes in the backend data.